-The advantage of combining these two sensors is that lowfrequency, high-accuracy data from the installed flight display Garmin G500H TXi was fused with high-frequency, lowaccuracy information of a smartphone, resulting in a full state reconstruction of the helicopter including wind with good accuracy and high frequency of the data.
+Table 3.
+Selected specifications of the smartphone IMU Т DK/INVESENSE ICM-42632-M MEMS IMU smartphone, resulting in a full state reconstruction of the helicopter including wind with good accuracy and high frequency of the data.
 The smartphone was temporarily installed by strapping it to the middle back seat with a textile rubber band.
-This approach has the advantage that no additional certification was required, as the installation is not permanent.
-The data of the Garmin G500H TXi was extracted by exporting of "maintenance" data onto a SD-Card after the flight (Ref.
-18, P. 2-38), which included lateral and normal accelerations, body rates, euler angles, GPS-positions and some other data at a rate of 1 Hz.
-The signal source of this display is the Garmin GSU 75H Attitude and Heading Reference System (AHRS), whereby the manufacturer does not state any information on the accuracy of the datastream.
+This approach has the advantage that no additional certification is required as the installation is not permanent.
+The data of the Garmin G500H TXi were extracted by exporting "maintenance" data onto an SD-Card after the flight (Ref.
+18, pp. 2-38), which included lateral and normal accelerations, body rates, Euler angles, GPS positions and some other data at a rate of 1 Hz.
+The signal source of this display is the Garmin GSU 75H Attitude and Heading Reference System, whereby the manufacturer does not state any information on the accuracy of the datastream.
 The relevant certification document (Ref.
-19, P. 29, 2.4.2.3.1.) details that the angles are more accurate then 1.25°, however the standard explicitly states that no specification on angular rates or linear accelerations is given (Ref.
-19, P. 4, 1.5.3).
+19, p.
+29, 2.4.2.3.1.) details that the angles are more accurate than 1.25°; however, the standard explicitly states that no specification on angular rates or linear accelerations is given (Ref.
+19, p.
+4, 1.5.3).